Is the Johnson Amendment in Jeopardy? What a Texas Case Revealed — and Didn’t Change

 The lawsuit: Churches vs. the IRS

 On August 28, 2024, a coalition of conservative religious groups filed suit in the U.S. District Court for the Eastern District of Texas.
-The plaintiffs include:
+The plaintiffs included:

 Their argument?
-That the Johnson Amendment violates their rights under:
+That the Johnson Amendment violated their rights under:

 The plaintiffs sought a court order declaring the Johnson Amendment unconstitutional as it applies to their religious speech and an injunction preventing the IRS from enforcing it.